wkirschbaum/packagehunt/README.md

 # README

 `bundle install`

 `bundle exec rake db:create db:migrate`

 `rails s`

 ### Getting a package list

-`bundle exec rake refresh <organisation-name>`
+`bundle exec rake refresh[organisation-name]`

-Ensure to specify an environment variable with your gihub token
+Ensure to specify an environment variable with your gihub token, otherwise you will only get the public repositories, not the private ones

 `export GITHUB_ACCESS_TOKEN=<your token>`